All about vitamin B1. Vitamin B1 deficiency and its symptoms. - VITBLISS

 Food Sources of Vitamin B1

-Vitamin B1 is found in a variety of foods.
-Whole grains, nuts, seeds, and legumes are excellent plant-based sources.
-Pork is among the richest animal sources, and vegetables like Brussels sprouts and spinach provide additional thiamine.
+Vitamin B1 is naturally present in a variety of foods.
+Whole grains, nuts, seeds, and legumes are good plant-based sources.
+Pork is one of the richest dietary sources, while vegetables such as Brussels sprouts and spinach also contribute smaller amounts of thiamine.

 Recommended Daily Intake and Supplements

-The recommended daily amount for adults is about 1.1 mg for women and 1.2 mg for men.
-Athletes and highly active individuals may require more to meet their needs.
+The recommended daily intake for adults is approximately 1.1 mg for women and 1.2 mg for men.
+Individual requirements may vary depending on overall diet and energy needs.

 Conclusion